-This is the only principle on which many of the collects can be reasonably explained.
-The collect for the Epiphany says, "Grant that we who know Thee now by faith may after this life have the fruition of thy glorious Godhead?"-Will any one tell us that the compilers of the Prayer-book meant to teach, that all who use the prayer-book do know God by faith?
-Surely not.-The collect for Sexagesima Sunday says, "O Lord God who seest that we put not our trust in anything that we do," &c.
-Will any dare to say that these words could ever be literally true of all members of the Church of England?
-Are they not manifestly a charitable supposition?-The collect for the Third Sunday after Trinity says, "We to whom thou hast given a hearty desire to pray," &c.
-Who can have a doubt that this is a form of words, which is used by many of whom, it could not strictly and truly be said for one minute?
-Who can fail to see in all these instances one uniform principle, the principle of charitably assuming that members of a Church are what they profess to be?
-The Church puts in the mouth of her worshipping people the sentiments and language they ought to use, and if they do not come up to her high standard the fault is theirs, not hers.
+This is the only principle on which many of the Collects can be reasonably explained.
+The Collect for the Epiphany says, "Grant that we who know Thee now by faith, may after this life have the fruition of Thy glorious God-head."-Will any one tell us that the compilers of the Prayer-book meant to teach, that all who use the Prayer-book do know God by faith?
+Surely not.-The Collect for Sexagesima Sunday says, "O, Lord God, Who seest that we put not our trust in anything that we do," etc. Will any dare to say that these words could ever be literally true of all members of the Church of England?
+Are they not manifestly a charitable supposition?-The Collect for the Third Sunday after Trinity says, "We, to whom Thou hast given a hearty desire to pray," etc. Who can have a doubt that this is a form of words, which is used by many of whom it could not strictly and truly be said for one minute?
+'Who can fail to see in all these instances one uniform principle, the principle of charitably assuming that members of a Church are what they profess to be?
+The Church puts in the mouth of her worshipping people the sentiments and language they ought to use, and if they do not come up to her high standard, the fault is theirs, not hers.
 But to say that by adopting such expressions she stamps and accredits all her members as real and true Christians in the sight of God, would be manifestly absurd.